rafaelxl83/vmausers/readme.md

 I’ve tried to fit the project activities with my current job, my housekeeper duties, and the desired time that I'd like to spend with my daugther.

 The base requirement list was created:
- - An API written in Go to expose CRUD operations
+ - An API is written in Go to expose CRUD operations
  - A secured layer
  - Easy way to store and manipulate the Data

-Create an API in go is fast and simple, and using the Gin Framework, this task was completed pretty fast.
-The basic api was created as the secured layer using JWT.
+Creating an API in Go is fast and straightforward, and this task was completed pretty fast using the Gin Framework.
+The basic API was created as the secured layer using JWT.

-The second part was to focus on the database, the intent was to use MongoBD as easy as possible, like was using a GORM like integration.
+The second part was to focus on the database.
+The intent was to use MongoDB as quickly as possible, like using a GORM-like integration.
 The mongoDB helper started to be created.
-The main objective is to let it as generic as possible, to be possible to used by another models beyond te User.
-After a few improvements, the mongodb integration was completed with at least minor functions like create, read one/many, update and delete one.
+The main objective is to make it as generic as possible, to be possible to use by another model beyond the User.
+After a few improvements, the Mongodb integration was completed with at least minor functions like create, read one/many, and update and delete one.

-The mongo client Middleware objective is to keep all trasactions atomic (https://www.mongodb.com/blog/post/performance-best-practices-transactions-and-read-write-concerns) and to provide the data manipulation layer as easy as possible and dedicated to handle the user model transactions.
+The Mongo client Middleware objective is to keep all transactions atomic (https://www.mongodb.com/blog/post/performance-best-practices-transactions-and-read-write-concerns) and to provide the data manipulation layer as easy as possible and dedicated to handling the user model transactions.

-Then, the base requirements was expanded:
+Then, the base requirements were expanded:
  - API to expose CRUD operations
   - Route logic, strategy and definition
   - what should be in the secured layer
   - keep it simple as possible
  - Secured layer
-  - The JWT, simpliest and fast enought
+  - The JWT, simplest and fast enough
  - Database
   - Define the user model
-  - Define the password policies and store it encrypted
+  - Define the password policies and store them encrypted
   - Improve the user model design
  - The right method to start
   - Make the system easy to track and Monitoring